 - No felony convictions.

-- Certified law enforcement officer or law enforcement experience.
+- Certified law enforcement officer, corrections or other police experience.

 How do I run for sheriff?